queermedia/queermedia.github.io/_teaching/2015-spring-teaching-2.md

 #location: ""
 ---

-Course Photography and Cinematography Techniques

-简要描述：
 This course is designed to teach students the principles of visual design in cinematography.
 Through practical training, students will learn to operate cameras, camcorders, and smartphones, mastering key techniques such as adjusting aperture, shutter speed, and composition.

 {% include base_path %}